.jpg)

 How We Explored Egypt on a Budget – 12 Days of Magic Without Breaking the Bank

 Egypt was one of those dream destinations we always talked about—but we didn’t want to wait until we had thousands to spare.
 So, we planned smart and traveled even smarter.
-From pyramids to the Red Sea, here’s how we saw some of the most iconic sights in Egypt… on a budget!
+From pyramids to the Red Sea, here’s how we saw some of the most iconic sights in Egypt.

-Our adventure started with an early British Airways flight from London to Cairo ($300).
-We checked into a well-rated but affordable hotel in Cairo for just $50/night.
-The total cost for day one $350, including travel and lodging!
+Our adventure started with an early British Airways flight from London, UK to Cairo, Egypt -$300.
+We checked into a well-rated but affordable hotel in Cairo for just $40/night.

 We stayed 4 night in New Start Zamalek Hotel.
 It was a very elegant and modern area in Cairo, full of caffes and restaurants.
 Easy walkable full of local entertaiments.